FireCoding/.github/.github/ISSUE_TEMPLATE/auto-issue.md

 ---
 name: Auto Issue
-description: Use this template for automated task tracking.
+about: Use this template for automated task tracking.
 title: "[AUTO]: "
 labels: []
 assignees: ''